-* current and applied for
+* applied for

-Vision behind the Journal
+The vision behind the Journal

 This journal is driven by an ethical view of scholarship: we want to create an inclusive space for educators around the world to share ideas both across the fields of knowledge and across cultural/geopolitical borders, measuring quality not so much by competition and rigor defined locally but more so by considering the local social value of each work, diversity of voices/perspectives included in an issue, inclusiveness through recognition of diverse approaches/definitions of scholarship.
 Unlike conventional journals that tend to exclude work which don't follow norms and demands of one dominant context and scholarly community, this journal seeks to include scholarship on higher education (teaching, research, policy) by scholars from different backgrounds by assigning separate mentoring/support where needed, while also maintaining rigor through the standard double blind peer review process.

 First, this journal facilitates academic conversation across contexts and cultures by using a process that is inclusive and supportive, rather than exclusive and judgmental.
 The traditional process of scholarship/publication discourages the majority, doesn’t allow interaction, takes too much time, assumes too little space, doesn’t inspire those who are outside of small groups at the centers.
 That idea of process where everyone needs to conform to one set of standards doesn’t sit well with today’s reality or necessity anymore.
 Nor does the idea of complete anonymity between reviewers and writers; in spite of its benefits, this view doesn't lend itself well to situations where reviewers may misunderstand writers' contexts, perspectives, and value systems.